aiggdev/vImage/README.md

 - tune prettify, impliment my version of clean consistent code
 - ~~Pagination implimentiation~~

-So stay tuned and feel free to [let me kow if you would like to help](https://twitter.com/aiggdev) work on vImage Gallery.
+So stay tuned and feel free to [let me know if you would like to help](https://twitter.com/aiggdev) work on vImage Gallery.

 ## Project setup
 ```